webguru103/smooch-docs/source/rest/index.md

 ## Retry Policy

-If a webhook target responds with anything other than a 2xx status code, the call will be reattempted up to 5 times at an exponentially increasing interval.
+If a webhook target responds with anything other than a 2xx status code, or if no response is received within 5 seconds, the call will be reattempted up to 5 times at an exponentially increasing interval.

 # Init